Cloud data management: A foundational understanding

 7 benefits of cloud data management

-First, because cloud data management reduces the risk of data loss due to device damage or hardware failure.
-Second, because companies specializing in cloud hosting and data management employ more advanced security measures and practices than companies that invest in their on-premises data.
+- Security: Modern cloud data management often delivers better data protection than on-premises solutions.
+In fact, 94% of cloud adopters report security improvements.
+Why?
+First of all, cloud data management reduces the risk of data loss due to device damage or hardware failure.
+Second, companies specializing in cloud hosting and data management employ more advanced security measures and practices to protect sensitive data than companies that invest in their on-premises data.

 - Governed access: With improved security comes greater peace of mind regarding governed data access.
 Cloud storage means team members can access the data they need from wherever they are.
-This access also supports a collaborative work culture, as employees can work together on a data set, easily share insights, and more.
+This access also supports a collaborative work culture, as employees can work together on a dataset, easily share insights, and more.

 - Automated updates: Cloud data management providers are committed to providing the best services and capabilities.
-When applications need updated, cloud providers run these updates automatically.
+When applications need updating, cloud providers run these updates automatically.
 That means your team doesn’t need to pause work while they wait for IT to update everyone’s system.

 - Sustainability: For companies and brands committed to decreasing their environmental impact, cloud data management is a key step in the process.
-It allows organizations to reduce the carbon footprint created by their own facilities, and to extend telecommuting options to their teams.
+It allows organizations to reduce the carbon footprint created by their own facilities and to extend telecommuting options to their teams.